 Experience the unique atmosphere on board the historical ship MS Juno on this classical 4-day Göta Canal cruise from Gothenburg to Stockholm.
 On the way you will see the blossoming Swedish country side.
 All meals and excursions are included during the cruise.
 The ship sails overnight on two out of three nights.
 Set departure dates.

-The 2018 travel dates are now set for our Classic Göta Canal Cruise, and we are currently offering an early booking discount of 10% on tours booked until including March 15 2018 (at latest 3pm CET).
+The 2019 travel dates are now set for our Classic Göta Canal Cruise, and we are currently offering an early booking discount of 15% on tours booked until including December 13 2018.
 The early booking discount can not be combined with other discounts and is not valid for add-ons and extra nights.

 Arrival in Gothenburg according to you own itinerary.
 This is the second largest city in Sweden.
 Visit Gothenburg’s oldest suburb Haga, now a trendy neighborhood in the centre of the town.
 Discover the city’s history by joining one of the guided tours by open-top boat or visit the New Älvsborg Fortress.
 The fortress was built in the 17th century to protect the new town Gothenburg, founded in 1621.
 We recommend the Wheel of Gothenburg with a 360° view, the Museum of World Culture and an evening dinner cruise where you can enjoy fresh seafood whilst sailing around the spectacular archipelago.
 Accommodation in Gothenburg.